 There are already engineering, enforcement, and education tools available to end all serious and fatal traffic-related injuries by 2024 — hold your state and local leaders accountable for putting these solutions into action.
 Help honor the memory of loved ones who have been lost to fast and dangerous streets.

 Together, our voices can demand an end to San Francisco’s preventable traffic-related injuries and deaths.

 Tell California’s leaders to put safety, not speed, first!
 Sign the petition for AB 342 today.

 To join us on November 19, please RSVP.

+Where?
 The memorial walk and vigil will proceed rain or shine, barring high winds or dangerous weather.
 Meet at 16th Street/Mission BART Station.